aspiers/linear-tools/README.md

 issue's priority.
 You can also see these in the first line of the tooltip on mouse-over.

+A double octagon border on an issue indicates that it was outside the list of issues obtained by querying the specified project, and is only on the graph because it had some kind of relationship with issues obtained from the query.

 # License

 MIT - see LICENSE